The Decoy Bride

-The Decoy Bride is a 2011 British romantic comedy film written by comedian Sally Phillips and Neil Jaworski, and starring David Tennant, Alice Eve and Kelly Macdonald and set on the fictional island of Hegg, supposedly located in the Outer Hebrides of Scotland.
+The Decoy Bride is a 2011 British romantic comedy film written by comedian Sally Phillips and Neil Jaworski, and starring Kelly Macdonald, David Tennant, and Alice Eve and set on the fictional island of Hegg, supposedly located in the Outer Hebrides of Scotland.
 The film was made by Ecosse Films.

 Plot

 American movie star Lara Tyler is hounded by the press as she prepares to wed English author James Arber.
 Despite the efforts of her managers Steve and Emma, the secret wedding is interrupted by paparazzo Marco Ballani, determined to photograph the "wedding of the decade".
 Lara resolves to find a more remote location for her nuptials.

 Katie Nic Aodh returns to her hometown on the tiny Scottish island of Hegg after breaking off her engagement.
 She moves back into "The Sunrise", the bed and breakfast run by her terminally ill mother Iseabail, taking up her former shop assistant job.
 Encouraged to write a guide book on Hegg, Katie documents the island’s eccentricities.

-Captivated by James' enchanting – albeit fictional – description of Hegg in his latest book, Lara chooses to have their wedding on the island.
+Captivated by James's enchanting – albeit fictional – description of Hegg in his latest book, Lara chooses to have their wedding on the island.
 They stay at the local castle, which Steve transforms to match the book.
 Katie unsuccessfully flirts with an incognito James, and Marco comes to stay at the Sunrise, disguised as a monk.
 Suspicious of Marco and recognizing Steve from the tabloids, Iseabail deduces what is happening and calls the press.
 Spotting Marco staking out the wedding chapel, Lara runs off.

 With Lara missing, Steve proceeds with the ceremony, using a "decoy bride" to convince Marco he has succeeded in photographing the wedding, but without informing James.
 Katie reluctantly accepts the role for £5,000.
 Heavily veiled, she arrives at the Chapel and exchanges vows with James, but her dreadful American accent alerts him to the lie.
 The wedding party returns to the castle as the media descend on Hegg.
 Steve locks Katie and James in the bridal suite, keeping the press focused on the castle until Lara can be found.
 Katie and James bicker, and realize they may have been officially married.